Outcome statement

 - plans for the future.

-This can help you to mitigate risks and make sure you provide continuity of care and services.
+This can help you to mitigate risks and make sure you provide continuity of aged care services.
 It also helps you maintain the best mix of skilled workers.

 You need to give focus to: